GOVTNZ/print-ready/README.md

    ```

 ### Generating a Printable Link List

-[TODO: Check w/ Jason then AI me] This is not a web standard but it is good practice.
-It shows relevant information that would not otherwise be visible on the printed page.
+This is not a web standard but it is good practice.
+The URLs of links to external websites are included as footnotes in a special "Links" section at the end of the printed page.
+This is primarily to provide context and help readers know which website a link goes to, since hyperlinks do not work in print.
+They are not printed immediately following the link text to avoid reducing readability.

+By default the URLs of links to other pages on the same site are not included because the context for those links is that same website.
+Not printing URLS of links to the same site also reduces the number of URLs printed.
+Internal link can be included by setting the third argument `externalOnly` in `generateListOfPageLinks` to `false`.

 #### Usage